rkillickdev/rewind/README.md

 * [dj3-cloudinary-storage](https://pypi.org/project/dj3-cloudinary-storage/) - A Django package that facilitates Cloudinary storage for media files used in the project.
 * [django-filter](https://django-filter.readthedocs.io/en/stable/#) - Enables filtering of a queryset based on a Model's fields.
 * [pillow](https://pypi.org/project/pillow/) - A Python Imaging Library that adds image processing capabilities to your Python interpreter.
 * [django-allauth](https://docs.allauth.org/en/latest/) - An integrated set of Django applications addressing authentication, registration and account management.
-Used to implement role based login functionality across the site.
+Used to implement role based login functionality across the app.
 * [djangorestframework-simplejwt](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/) - Provides a JSON Web Token authentication backend for the Django REST Framework.
 * [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/latest/) - Provides a set of REST API endpoints to handle User Registration and Authentication tasks.
 * [psycopg2](https://pypi.org/project/psycopg2/) - A Python PostgreSQL Database Adapter.